Enoshima Island—more than just fun in the sun

 Three for one

-On the ocean side of the island is Enoshima Iwaya, two caves created by natural erosion and a favorite spot of Minamoto no Yoritomo (1147-1199), the shogun who erected the famous Tsurugaoka Hachimangu in its current location in Kamakura.
+The innermost part of the island is Enoshima Iwaya, two caves created by natural erosion and a favorite spot of Minamoto no Yoritomo (1147-1199), the shogun who erected the famous Tsurugaoka Hachimangu in its current location in Kamakura.
 A dragon was believed to haunt this area and the second cave is dedicated to the myth.

 Rest and romance